What You’ll Learn 🧩

 8}

-Loading our settings inside dewesoft_bridge.cpp file is done as seen in the code below.
-We need to set the default values in Read methods because onLoadSetup method is also called when a new plugin is created and XML elements (in node variable) do not even exist yet.
-They are first added when the plugin is saved.
-Therefore names for our Input and Criteria channel will be "" until the user chooses a channel name in ComboBox.
+Loading our settings in the dewesoft_bridge.cpp file is done as shown in the code below.
+We must set default values in the in Read methods because onLoadSetup method is also called when a new plugin is created, and the XML elements (within the node vvariable) may not exist yet.
+These elements are only created when the plugin is saved.
+Therefore, the names for our input and criteria channels will default to ""until the user selects them in the ComboBox.

 1void DewesoftBridge::onLoadSetup(const Setup& setup)